FHA or Conventional Loan

-For conventional programs, borrowers may use the home as their main residence or as an investment property, or as a second home.
+For conventional loans, borrowers may use the home as their main residence or as an investment property, or as a second home.
 As long as the person(s) qualify for the loan, there are no restrictions on how the property is used.

 There are several differences between the two programs in the area of down payment.
 First, FHA only requires as little as 3.5% for the down payment.
 Conventional loans may require a 3-5% down payment, or it may require as much as 20% down depending on various factors.

 There are a few down payment assistance programs available throughout the country for qualified borrowers.
 However, these programs can only be used for an FHA purchase.
-Conventional financing requires the down payment money to come from the borrower’s own funds.
+Conventional mortgages requires the down payment money to come from the borrower’s own funds.

 In addition to the down payment assistance programs, FHA will also allow a relative to gift the down payment money to the borrower.
 Conventional loans will allow only a portion of the down payment to come in the form of a gift.

 In addition, once the balance drops below 80% of the home’s value, conventional loans will stop charging the monthly PMI.
-However, FHA loans will charge monthly mortgage insurance for the life of the loan.
+However, FHA mortgage insurance is paid for the life of the loan.

 Status of the Previous Owner

 There is one restriction that is exclusive to FHA loans.
 FHA guidelines state that the program cannot be used to buy a flipped property.
 A flipped property is real estate bought by an investor for the sole purpose of reselling it in a short amount of time.
 The current rule states that FHA loans cannot be used for the purchase of a home if the current owner of the home purchased the property within the last 90 days.

 Conventional loans do not have this waiting period requirement.